-Most Mid Devon schools perform well against national averages, in 2017 69.9% of pupils achieved 5 GCSE or equivalent at grades A^ - C including English and Maths 56.3% for England as a whole.
-However the index of deprivation for education for the population as a whole was worse than the English average.
+Most Mid Devon schools perform well against national averages, in 2017 69.9% of pupils achieved 5 GCSE or equivalent at grades A - C including English and Maths 56.3% for England as a whole.
+However 22.7% of residents have no qualifications.